ucdavis/plone.ucdploneskin/README.txt

   The spacing doesn't exactly match the original template

-  The page horizontal scrolls in some browsers

   There is a very small gap in between the portal tabs and the bottom border

   There is a 1px gap between Quick Links and In This Section <li> elements

   RSS is hiden, but not turned off

   The uninstaller doesn't reset all settings, such as time format